-Phishing is a technique used by fraudsters to steal personal information such your passwords or credit card numbers.
+Phishing is a technique used to extort personal information such your passwords or credit card numbers.

 The technique consists of pretending to represent organisations or companies you trust, and asking you to provide personal information yourself.
-For instance, fraudsters could create a fake but convincing social network page (Facebook, Twitter, etc.).
+For instance, a fake but convincing social network page (Facebook, Twitter, etc.) could appear.
 When you log in to that page, the cybercriminals can steal your credentials.
 With your username and password in hand, they could start sending unsolicited messages (spam) in your name.

-Phishing is often done by e-mail to steal confidential information from internet users.
-In such cases, an e-mail is sent to you by fraudsters informing you that you won a contest or that your account will be deactivated if you do not confirm your personal information quickly.
+Phishing is often done by e-mail to extort confidential information from Internet users.
+In such cases, an e-mail is sent informing you that you won a contest or that your account will be deactivated if you do not confirm your personal information quickly.
 The e-mail will contain a link to your bank, internet service provider or a reputable business, so you can claim the prize or reactivate your account.
 In reality, this link leads to a fake but convincing web page.

 Please note that Cogeco will never ask you to confirm personal information by e-mail.
 Furthermore, Cogeco will never ask you to pay the shipping fees to receive a prize won as part of a contest or promotion.

 IMPORTANT: Never click on a hyperlink or reply to an e-mail that asks you for personal information.

 What are the signs of a phishing attempt?
 How do we unmask them?
 Look for: